Mutual Funds Sahi Hai!

 The company’s consolidated net profit surged 363.2% to Rs 1,397.11 crore despite a 2.9% decline in net sales to Rs 2,500.05 crore in Q1 FY26 over Q1 FY25.

-Escorts Kubota Agri Machinery Business in September 2025 sold 18,267 tractors, our ever highest monthly sales registering a growth of 47.6% as against 12,380 tractors sold in September 2024.
+Escorts Kubota Limited Agri Machinery Business in October 2025 sold 18,798 tractors, its ever highest monthly sales registering a growth of 3.8% as against 18,110 tractors sold in October 2024.